 - PDF archive of blog.
 For instructions on how to export your blog as pdf. go here.

 You can purchase blank printable discs from the UCA shop, which can be printed with your artwork by a member of the technical tutor staff.
 Take your blank discs and Photoshop file to DM0 - but don't leave it to the last minute!
-The template for preparing Disc artwork etc. is available on myUCA/Unit Materials.
+The template for preparing disc artwork etc. is available on myUCA/Teaching Materials.

 Your submission disc artwork might derive from a striking thumbnail or digital painting and you should certainly be considering this aspect of your submission now.
 What I do not want come crit-day is a bunch of unmarked submission discs or discs pock-marked with scribbled stickers, or worse still, work submitted on USBs.
 Please don't glue paper artwork to your discs as this kills computers.
 You need to take pride in every aspect of your creative submissions and the details do count.
 In terms of branding, you should consider building a visual relationship between the submission disc and the crit presentation itself, so that everything pertaining to your project is clearly 'yours'.

 If circumstances beyond your control* prevent you from attending on time, you must contact Jackie Andrew before 10am.
 Lecture Theatre 1 will be open at 9am.
 Students should seek to arrive in advance of the start time to ensure they are prepared.
-Your project management and professionalism counts.
+Your project management and professionalism counts - there is an assessment criteria against these skills, remember!
 Please prepare for your crit as you would for an interview or pitch.
-For some 'Rough Guide' style advice re. the stuff of engaging crit presentations, please go here.
+For some 'Rough Guide' style advice re. the stuff of giving engaging crit presentations, please go here.

 And a note to any 2nd/3rd years - your input on crit day, as always, is welcome!